 If there is a configuration change to one of the pseudowire parameters at the CCAP Core that is described by a DEPI AVP, the CCAP Core MUST send the updated AVP to the RPD with the Set-Link-Info (SLI) message.
 If there is a configuration change to one of the RPD parameters that is described by a DEPI AVP, the RPD MUST send the updated AVP to the CCAP Core using an SLI message.
-The CCAP Core or RPD MUST include only the Local Session ID, Remote Session ID, and Circuit Status AVPs in the SLI message; if other AVPs are present in the SLI message, the CCAP Core or RPD receiving the message MUST act in accordance with section 5.2 of [RFC 3931].
+The CCAP Core or RPD MUST include the Message Type, Local Session ID, and Remote Session ID AVPs in the SLI message.